mskf1383/pashmak/README.md

 println $cwd;
 ```

-or:
+Or:

 ```bash
 $cwd = ^ cwd;
 println $cwd;
 ```

-this command puts current working directory path in mem
+This command puts current working directory path in mem

 ### system
-you can run shell commands by this command:
+You can run shell commands by this command:

 ```bash
 mem 'ls /tmp'; system ^;